linschris/git-tutorial/README.md

     git remote add origin {copied_git_link}
     git branch -M main

+The first command links our .git and project folder with the remote repository's git and project folder.

+The second command creates a branch called main (don't worry about this yet).

 Upon doing so, if you type in `git remote -v`, you should get:

 <img name="image" src="images/getting-started/git-origin.png" width = 400/>